mosmn/Notes/sections/theo/pc/principles-of-parallel-algorithm-design.md

 ## Introduction to Parallel Algorithm
 A parallel algorithm is a method for solving a problem using multiple processors.
 It involves dividing a computation into smaller tasks and assigning them to different processors for parallel execution.
 The design and development of parallel algorithms typically follow a series of steps:

+### Terms & Definitions
+- Decomposition: The process of dividing a computation into smaller parts (tasks) for parallel execution.
+- Task Dependency Graph: A directed graph representing task dependencies, indicating the order in which tasks must be executed.
+- Task Interaction Graph: A graph illustrating the interactions and data exchange between tasks.
+- Granularity: The size of tasks in a decomposition.
+- Degree of Concurrency: The number of tasks that can be executed in parallel during program execution.

 ### 1. Understand the Problem and the Program
 - The first step is to thoroughly understand the problem you intend to solve in parallel.
 This includes understanding the existing serial code if you're starting from one.
 - Assess whether the problem can be parallelized.
 Some problems are naturally suited for parallel processing, while others may have limited parallelism.